tingyucha/AOSPRE/docs/preliminaries.md

 >> ## ncview (_optional_)

-   >> ncview is commonly used as a quick-look tool for netCDF format files (which AOSPRE produces).
+   >> ncview is commonly used as a quick-look tool for NetCDF format files (which AOSPRE produces).
 It is available at <a href="https://cirrus.ucsd.edu/ncview">https://cirrus.ucsd.edu/ncview</a>
    or may be available through your Linux distribution's package